1879 Morgan Silver Dollar Value Checker: Errors List, “CC”, “O”, “S” & No Mint Mark Worth

 Key Features of the 1879 Morgan Silver Dollar

-The 1879 Morgan Silver Dollar continues the iconic series designed by George T. Morgan, representing the second year of production following the passage of the Bland-Allison Act.
+The 1879 Morgan Silver Dollar is the second issue of an iconic series designed by George T. Morgan, produced under the Bland-Allison Act’s silver-purchase mandate.

 The Obverse of the 1879 Morgan Silver Dollar

-The year “1879” is positioned at the bottom.
-Designer George T. Morgan’s initial “M” can be found at the truncation of Liberty’s neck.
+The date “1879” appears at the bottom.
+Designer George T. Morgan’s initial “M” is located at the truncation of Liberty’s neck — a small but important authentication point for identifying genuine examples.

 The Reverse of the 1879 Morgan Silver Dollar